sourcyMJ/Yandex-Parktikum/Исследование надежности заемщиков/README.md

-# Investigation of the reliability of borrowers
+# Determination of loan borrowers' reliability

 #### Mission:
 - Determine the factors affecting the repayment of the loan by the borrower on time